rachelwritingcode/quiz-game/README.md

 ```

-## How to run tests?
+## How to run tests? 🧪

-Go into the directory you wish to run tests and enter the following: `go test`
+Go into the directory where you wish to run tests and enter the following: `go test`

 ---